 In this article we will put forward four relatively simple examples of structures as a starting point – direct, indirect, multi-level indirect and circular – however, it should be noted that large organisations, particularly ones set up with the specific intention of disguising the UBO, will comprise all of these structures and more.

 In this image, the company is owned directly by three individuals.
 Person 1 owns 20%.
 Person 2 owns 10%.
-Person 3 owns 70% and has the controlling interest in the company.
+Person 3 owns 70% and has a controlling interest in the company.
 In this example Person 3 is the UBO.
 Simple!

 Multi-level indirect ownership is when things really start getting murky.